Home | Intervention Overview | Declarations and Campaigns for Equal Dignity

 "Conscious or not conscious of your own bad intentions, you suspect theirs to be still worse.
 Their notion of your intentions is the same.
 Measures of mere self-defense are naturally taken for acts of aggression.
 The same causes produce, on both sides, the same effects; each makes haste to begin for fear of being forestalled.
 In this state of things, if on either side there happen to be a Minister [of War], or a would-be Minister, who has a fancy for war, the stroke is struck, and the tinder catches fire" (Jeremy Bentham, 1789, "Plan for an Universal and Perpetual Peace").

 We see our function as bringing to the attention of our friends and the general public instructive examples of compassionate advocacy, and encouraging each person to reflect on such examples and take action in accordance with their own values, abilities, convictions and circumstances.
-We wish to encourage every global citizen to become much more active than thus far, as an individual, and support the campaigns and declarations they feel they can stand for.
-We regard campaigns to be extremely important!
+We are aware that our work can be misconstrued and be used for agendas that deepen polarisation and social disconnection — this happens, for instance, when our work is instrumentalized to "humiliate the humiliators" or to engage in "indignation entprepreneurship."
+Instead, we wish to encourage every global citizen to turn their ideas into mutually dignifying action that strengthens connections and constructive change throughout the world.

 We look for interested people, who would like to develop our DCED page.
 Please see our Call for Creativity.